pixelhandler/ember-bucket/README.md

 Bucket object for batch processing, singleton to be used as a service for buckets; with components for controls

-See the example app for usage.
+See the example app code for usage.
+[View Demo](http://pixelhandler.github.io/ember-bucket/)

 ## Overview